 O meu texto sobre a ilha de S.Miguel, Açores, foi selecionada entre mais de 2000 candidaturas e é uma das 80 histórias que compõe o livro Around the World in 80 pages 2017 Edition Book, da Navigator Paper.
-Podem ver a lista completa aqui
+Podem ver a lista completa aqui.

 My story from S.Miguel Island, in Azores, has been selected among more than 2000 applications to be one of the 80 stories of Navigator's book "Around the World in 80 pages 2017 Edition Book".
 Find the list of stories here.